Quiver Schur algebras and q-Fock space: Diagrams and Demazure operators

-Forgetting the representation (and only keeping the flags) defines a canonical map $\Phi:\cH(\bmuh,\blah)\to \cF(\bmuh) \times \cF(\blah)$ which is $G_{\bd}$-equivariant.
+which is $G_{\bd}$-equivariant.
 Every fiber is the space of quiver representations on a vector space preserving a particular pair of flags, which is naturally an affine space (one can assume both flags are spanned by vectors in a fixed basis, and thus the condition of preserving the pair of flags is simply requiring certain matrix coefficients to vanish).
 Thus, over each $G_\bd$-orbit, the map is an affine bundle, but with a different fiber over each orbit.
+The $G_\bd$-orbits on $\cF(\bmuh) \times \cF(\blah)$ are in bijection with the double coset space $S_{\bmuh}\backslash S_{\bd}/S_{\blah}$, namely if we choose completions of the partial flags to complete flags, their relative position is an element of $S_\bd$, and its double coset is independent of the completion chosen.
+That is, using the Bruhat decomposition with fixed lifts of elements from $S_{\bd}$ to $G_{\bd}$ it sends an element $(xP_{\op{t}(\bmuh)}, yP_{\op{t}(\blah)})$, $x,y\in S_{\bd}$ to $x^{-1}y$, and a shortest double coset representative $w$ defines the orbit $\cF_w$ of all elements of the form $(gP_{\op{t}(\bmuh)}, gwP_{\op{t}(\blah)})$, $g\in G_{\bd}$.
+A pair of flags contained in $\cF_w$ is said to have relative position $w$.